wvhb55/wilsonhernandez/content/authors/admin/_index.md

 title: Wilson HERNÁNDEZ
 ---

 Wilson is a doctoral student in the department of Criminology.
 He studied economics in Peru and obtained a master’s degree in comparative development studies at the École des Hautes Études en Sciences Sociales, Paris.

-Before Penn, he worked as a researcher at GRADE (Grupo de Análisis para el Desarrollo) in his country, where he led randomized controlled trials, impact assessments, and systematic reviews on issues related to crime victimization, gender-based violence, and justice.
+He is researcher at GRADE, Peru.
 {style="text-align: justify;"}